Everything You Need to Know About Meghan Markle and Prince Harry’s Wedding

 Who will be in the wedding party?

 Prince William is set to be Prince Harry’s best man, but it’s been revealed that Meghan Markle won’t have any adult bridesmaids or a maid of honor for the wedding.
-However, there will be a number of children serving as pageboys and bridesmaids during the event.
+However, there will be a number of children serving as page boys and bridesmaids during the event.
 Prince George and Princess Charlotte will be participating, as well as Prince Harry’s goddaughters, 3-year-old Florence van Cutsem and 2-year-old Zalie Warren.
 Meghan’s goddaughters, 6-year-old Remi Litt and 7-year-old Rylan Litt, will also join along with 4-year-old Ivy Mulroney, the daughter of Markle’s stylist/friend Jessica Mulroney.
 Mulroney’s two 7-year-old sons, Brian and John, will be page boys along with Harry’s godson Jasper Dyer.

 Okay, but more importantly, tell us about the dress.